3vot/clay/readme.md

 ### Clay is the way to 100% JavaScript Apps for Salesforce

-> When I imagined Clay, I thought of the perfect developer experience**<br/>Let us know how close we did @rodriguezartav
+When I imagined Clay, I thought of the perfect developer experience<br/>Let us know how close we did [@rodriguezartav](http://twitter.com/rodriguezartav).

 * Develop JS/Visualforce in your own Computer, preview automatically in Salesforce.
 * Upload Visualforce and Apps with one command.